Cinema 4D reference¶

-Use upload Daemon is off by default.
-This means that the task of uploading assets happens within Cinema 4d itself.
-Although this requires no extra setup, if you have a large number of assets, Cinema 4d will be blocked until uploading is finished.
+Use upload Daemon is off by default, which means that the task of uploading assets happens within Cinema 4D itself.
+Although this requires no extra setup, if you have many assets, Cinema 4D will block until uploading completes.

 A better solution may be to turn on Use Upload Daemon.
 An upload daemon is a separate background process.
 It means assets are not uploaded in the application.
 The submission, including the list of expected assets, is sent to Conductor, and the upload daemon continually asks the server if there are assets to upload.
 When your job hits the server, the upload daemon will get the list and upload them, which allows you to continue with your work.

 You can start the upload daemon either before or after you submit the job.
 Once started, it will listen to your entire account, and you can submit as many jobs as you like.

 To run an upload daemon, open a terminal or command prompt, and run the following command.

 Once started, the upload daemon runs continuously, uploading files for all jobs submitted to your account.

 Submit a job with no tasks.
 This can be useful in a pipeline for artists who create assets but do not submit shots.
 If a texture artist submits an upload only job, then by the time a lighting artist needs to test render, all the assets have been uploaded.